-In my early days of blogging, I stumbled across the blog Primitive and Proper and Cassie’s style completely resonated with me.
+In my early days of blogging, I stumbled across the blog Primitive and Proper (now Cassie Bustamante) and Cassie’s style completely resonated with me.
 She brings together the vintage with the modern with the thrifted with the fun like no one else!
 Every time I see her home or get a peek into one of her rooms, I notice something new and amazing.
 The care and thought that goes into her decor is remarkable- make sure you take the time to notice the details.
 As wonderful as Cassie’s design style is though, what TRULY makes her special is the heart and the authenticity with which she approaches her blog and her family and her home.
 THAT is her first intention and it is so lovingly obvious throughout her house.

 Question 1: Why did you start blogging?

 I thought it would be a great way to market my furniture pieces, and had no idea what I was getting myself into, nor of the connections I would make.
 I don’t use it so much as a marketing tool for my business any more, though I do share glimpses of that.
 The focus has shifted to more design and DIY in my own house, as well as a bit of lifestyle.

 Question 2: What has been your proudest moment as a blogger?